StoicPerlman/spiderkeeper-deploy/README.rst

 spider_arguments, cron_minutes, cron_hour, cron_day_of_month, cron_day_of_week,
 and cron_month all match what is in config.

+Note: spider_name is always required. spider_arguments can be omitted and will default to None. cron settings can be omitted and will default to "*"

 SpiderKeeper uses numbers to identify projects.
 This means it is possible to have two projects with the same name. spiderkeeper-deploy will use the first project who's name matches the project config value.
 If you have an existing